googleapis/discovery-artifact-manager/README.md

 # Introduction

-The Discovery Artifact Manager is intended to facilitate testing, publishing, and synchronization of Toolkit, Discovery docs from the Discovery service, and Discovery based Google client libraries.
+The Discovery Artifact Manager is intended to facilitate testing, publishing, and synchronization of [Toolkit](https://github.com/googleapis/toolkit/), Discovery files from the [Discovery service](https://developers.google.com/discovery/), and [Discovery-based Google API client libraries](https://developers.google.com/discovery/libraries).

+**NOTE**: This repo only contains a cache of the above items; it is not their source of truth.
+Changes to Toolkit and Discovery-based Google API client libraries should be directed to their respective repos.
+There is no guarantee that sources or Discovery files in this repo are up to date.

 # Local machine setup